 - Income from employment was defined in line with the national tax law.
 It includes income from employment based on a contract or similar arrangement between employer and employee.
-It also includes incomes of owners of the incorporated business from work for their company, income of members of statutory boards and other governing bodies of corporations, remuneration based on holding of elected public posts, income of apprentices in vocational schooling for their work undertaken as a part of their practical training and income from flexible short-term contracts under special regime set in the Labour Code. - Income from self-employment includes also income from farming activities, if these are conducted as a business activity, income from independent professional practices (lawyers, doctors) and income from intangible assets (copyrights, royalties). - Income from main employment includes income of employees from their main job.
+It also includes incomes of owners of the incorporated business from work for their company, income of members of statutory boards and other governing bodies of corporations, remuneration based on holding of elected public posts, income of apprentices in vocational schooling for their work undertaken as a part of their practical training and income from flexible short-term contracts under special regime set in the Labour Code.
+Using company car for private purposes is also classified as income in kind from employment. - Income from self-employment includes also income from farming activities, if these are conducted as a business activity, income from independent professional practices (lawyers, doctors) and income from intangible assets (copyrights, royalties).

+- Income from main employment includes income of employees from their main job.
 For multiple coincident jobs, the declaration of the main job was left to the respondent. - Income from secondary employment includes salaries from secondary jobs, conducted besides the main job or self-employment activity of the respondent and income from flexible short-term contracts under special regime set in the Labour Code. - Income from secondary self-employment activity is analogous to the secondary employment income.
-It includes income from secondary self-employment activity undertaken in addition to the main job of the respondent (where respondent declared employment contract as his/her main job). - Social income is in principle net.
+It includes income from secondary self-employment activity undertaken in addition to the main job of the respondent (where respondent declared employment contract as his/her main job).

+Social income is in principle net.
 Gross amounts were included for cases of pensions above the tax-exempt limit.
-In these cases, tax was applied to the amount above this limit (CZK 288 thousand).
+In these cases, tax was applied to the amount above this limit (CZK 306 thousand).
 Gross amounts were included also for pensioner that their total gross income was above CZK 840 thousand.
-In these cases, whole pension was taxed. - Sickness benefits include all sorts of benefits from the social sickness insurance, i.e. maternity leave benefit, reduced employment income compensation in pregnancy and motherhood, income support for persons caring for household member in need of short-term care (mostly care for children during their illness).
-Since 2009 sickness benefits include work inability compensation paid by the employer. - Other social support benefits include social benefits for foster parents taking care of adopted children, birth and death grants. - Other social benefits include certain benefits connected to the termination of employment in selected professions, various other social benefits like benefit for persons providing long-term homecare for their relative in need, support for care in spas and other social benefits for families with children, old and disabled citizens, which are mostly administered by the municipal authorities.

-- Social exclusion allowances include regular and lump sum monetary benefits that help the household pay their food and housing bills, or contribute to satisfy their basic needs. - Social income from abroad although the benefactor is not the government of the Czech Republic went under respective rubrics and was mixed with the Czech government's help (pensions and child benefits).
+In these cases, whole pension was taxed.

+- Sickness benefits include all sorts of benefits from the social sickness insurance, i.e. maternity leave benefit (note that the Czech system includes these into Sickness Benefits), reduced employment income compensation in pregnancy and motherhood, income support for persons caring for household member in need of short-term care (mostly care for children during their illness).
+Since 2009 sickness benefits include work inability compensation paid by the employer. - Other social support benefits include social benefits for foster parents taking care of adopted children, birth and death grants. - Other social benefits include certain benefits connected to the termination of employment in selected professions, various other social benefits like benefit for persons providing long-term homecare for their relative in need, support for care in spas and other social benefits for families with children, old and disabled citizens, which are mostly administered by the municipal authorities. - Social exclusion allowances include regular and lump sum monetary benefits that help the household pay their food and housing bills, or contribute to satisfy their basic needs. - Scholarships include all kinds of scholarship money income from schools and, furthermore, pocket money paid to apprentices by schools or future employers. - Social income from abroad although the benefactor is not the government of the Czech Republic went under respective rubrics and was mixed with the Czech government's help (pensions and child benefits).

-Other income
+Other types of income